WEST Vancouver-Capilano MLA Ralph Sultan has joined cabinet after a decade as a Liberal backbencher.

 Sultan, 79, was appointed as Minister of State for Seniors Wednesday morning as B.C.
 Premier Christy Clark announced a cabinet shuffle.

-In addition to the junior cabinet post, Sultan will also sit on several cabinet committees including one on “open government and engagement”, another on “families first” as well as the legislative review committee.
+Sultan will also sit on several cabinet committees including one on "open government and engagement," another on "families first" as well as the legislative review committee.

 It's the first time the veteran West Vancouver MLA has been appointed to the inner circle, despite an impressive academic record as a professor at Harvard and a private sector career in finance.